 Jumbo Hammocks – Koh Lanta, Thailand

-It might be a bit of a stretch to call this “travel and outdoor gear.”
-But hey, you use a hammock outside, right?
-When we found Jumbo Hammocks in Thailand, we knew we had to include them.
+It might be a bit of a stretch to call hammocks “travel and outdoor gear.”
+But hey, you use them outside, right?
+You can even go hammock camping!
+So when we found Jumbo Hammocks in Thailand, we knew we had to include them in this list.

 Sure, you could go to a sporting goods store and pick up a portable hammock that weighs a pound and rolls up to the size of a water bottle.
 This is not that type of hammock, though.
 Jumbo Hammocks is the Rolls Royce of hammocks, each one made from nearly two miles of yarn (yes, over 10,000 feet) and taking fifteen days to weave.